lenworthrose/music-app/README.md

 ## Installation

-muZak was developed in Android Studio, and includes the project files required to open it.
-Generating an APK should be as easy and downloading the code, opening the project in Android Studio, and running the "assemble" gradle task.
+muZak was developed in Android Studio, and uses the Gradle build system.
+You shouldn't have any difficulty importing this project into Android Studio.
+Generating an APK should be as easy and downloading the code, importing the project in Android Studio, and running the "assemble" Gradle task.

 ## What It Does